 If there is no hole, the eardrum is watertight.
 Therefore, getting water in the ear canal from swimming or bathing cannot cause otitis media or any other type of middle ear fluid.
 While occasionally excessive water exposure can cause a swimmer's ear, this should not be confused with a middle ear infection.
 They are different problems and are treated differently.

 Why do children get more ear infections than adults?

 In addition to problems with the Eustachain tube, young children have immature immune systems and may be exposed to other sick children in a school or day care setting.
-Upper respiratory tract infections (such as colds) are more common in children, and this can make the child's Eustachian tube function even more poorly, by causing swelling in the walls.
+Upper respiratory tract infections (such as colds) are more common in children, and this can make the child's Eustachian tube function even worse, by causing swelling in the walls.

 Young children do have large adenoids as compared to older children and adults.
 The adenoids are a pad of tissue like a tonsil in the back of the nose which can block or contaminate one end of the Eustachian tube.
 The adenoids are also a minor contributing factor to ear disease in children, as discussed below.